jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 One can endorse certain properties of images based on the code.
 For example, with the following commands bob endorses the property of *attester* for kube-image that kmaster runs.
-Bob then stores the link to this endorsement into his trust hub.
+Bob then stores the link to this endorsement into his *trust hub*.

 ```
 postEndorsement bob kube-image attester 1